alberttzhao/portfolio/content/gallery.md

  - src: /images/gallery/photo7.JPG
    description: "Best Croissant I've ever had.
 Thank you Paris. "
  - src: /images/gallery/photo8.JPG
-   description: "Drinking Aperol Spritz and waiting for my parnets to come out of the Lourve :)"
+   description: "Drinking Aperol Spritz and waiting for my parents to come out of the Lourve :)"
 viewer: true
 viewerOptions:
   title: true                 # Display the title of each image if available